Home Nursing Home Abuse

 • Stealing an elderly person’s identity

-Each case of financial abuse is different, and the perpetrator could be a staff member, administrator, medical professional, other resident, visitors, and even family members.
+Each case of financial abuse is different, and the perpetrator could be a staff member, administrator, medical professional, other residents, visitors, or even family members.
 When discussing financial matters, it is important to be extra vigilant, and you may wish to contact an Omaha estate planning attorney for assistance.

 Other Effects of Elder Abuse